fiddleHeads/spatial-reference/content/proj-family.md

 ![mercator](https://raw.githubusercontent.com/fiddleHeads/map-projections/master/images/mercator.jpg)

-The mercator projection has a hegemonic hold on most web map applications.
+The mercator projection is used in most web map applications.

 If you are using ArcGIS Online, for example, you may encounter difficulties trying to upload any data that is not projected in Web Mercator.